abbec/acervin.com/content/blog/2011/sep/08-adventures_in_html5.md

 ---

-When developing drinkmixen we decided that we needed to have a javascript slider in for pagination (like the
+When developing drinkmixen we decided that we needed to have a javascript slider for pagination (like the
 [GitHub tree slider](https://github.com/blog/760-the-tree-slider "GitHub Tree slider")).

 The difference is that our slider is used in pagination.